 - What marketing channels will you focus on to boost sales?
 This might include social media marketing, radio or television, ads, or product launch events like tradeshows leading up to your launch day.

-- What tools will your sales and marketing team need to succeed?
+- Which product marketing tools will your sales and marketing team need to succeed?

 - How will you track your product launch success?
 In other words, what KPIs will you measure, and how will you alter your strategy if you’re falling short of your goals?